Connect with others who understand.

 All updates must be accompanied by text or a picture.

-Get the latest articles about heart disease sent to your inbox.
+You'll also get the latest articles directly to your inbox.

-This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.
+This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service.

 Steven Kang, M.D. is the Director of Cardiac Electrophysiology at Alta Bates Summit Medical Center and Alameda Health Systems in Oakland, California.
-Learn more about him here
+Learn more about him here.

 Emily Wagner, M.S. holds a Master of Science in biomedical sciences with a focus in pharmacology.
 She is passionate about immunology, cancer biology, and molecular biology.
-Learn more about her here
+Learn more about her here.

 Recent Articles